UK Insolvency Statistics

 Recent insolvency figures reveal a nuanced landscape for UK businesses.
 The corporate insolvency rate in England and Wales, as of July 2025, stands at 52.5 per 10,000 companies.
 This is a significant reduction from the peak rate of 113.1 per 10,000 during the 2008/09 recession, indicating that while absolute insolvency volumes are high, the systemic stress is spread across a larger economic base[1]Trusted Source – GOV.UK – The Insolvency Service.

 Post-COVID recovery has shown mixed results.
 While some sectors have stabilised, others continue to face challenges due to ongoing economic pressures.
-For instance, the abolition of the £90 fee for Debt Relief Orders (DROs) in April 2024 and the subsequent expansion of eligibility criteria have led to a record-high number of DROs.
-This reflects improved access rather than increased financial distress.
+For instance, the abolition of the £90 fee for Debt Relief Orders (DROs) in April 2024 and the subsequent expansion of eligibility criteria have coincided with a record-high number of DROs.
+This increase appears linked to these access changes, though it does not rule out wider financial pressures.

 These trends highlight the importance of understanding policy impacts and economic conditions when interpreting insolvency statistics.
-Staying informed about these shifts can help company directors anticipate potential challenges and opportunities within their industry.
+Staying informed about these shifts can help you anticipate potential challenges and opportunities within their industry.

 Industry-Specific Insights